luciapau-30/new-mammoth-app/README.md

 # “Go Mammoth”

-A React Native app for skiers and snowboarders at MAMMZ.
-Track lift status, weather conditions, and your rides all in one place!!!
+A React Native app for riders at Mammoth Mountain, CA. Track lift status, weather conditions, and your rides all in one place!!!

+This project was born as a continuation of a previous personal web app project.
+I used its templates and everything I learned to add functionalities such as location and ride tracking, creating a completely new app, turning it into something fun!
+With the help of a bunch of online tutorials, we made it work!

 ##  Features